Bonin English

-Bonin English, or the Bonin Islands language, is an English-based creole of the Ogasawara Islands (informally called Bonin Islands) south of Japan with strong Japanese influence, to the extent that it has been called a mixture of English and Japanese.
+Bonin English, also known as the Bonin Islands language or Ogasawara English, is a group of English and Japanese-based creole dialects of the Bonin Islands (officially the Ogasawara Islands) south of Japan with strong Japanese influence, to the extent that it has been called a mixture of English and Japanese.

 History

 The Colony of Peel Island was the first permanent settlement in the archipelago.
 Peel Island (aka Chichijima) was settled in the early nineteenth century by speakers of eighteen European and Austronesian languages, including American English and Hawaiian.
 This resulted in a pidgin English that became a symbol of island identity.
-It creolized among second- and third-generation speakers as thousands of Japanese speakers settled the islands.
+Starting in the 1860s, thousands of Japanese speakers settled the islands, bringing various Japanese dialects along with them.
+During this time, the pidgin English of the islands creolized among second- and third-generation speakers.
 The islanders became bilingual, and during the early twentieth century Bonin English incorporated elements of Japanese.
 Throughout the 20th century, most islanders used Bonin English at home.
 During the US occupation of 1946–68, the so-called "Navy Generation" learned American English at school, for example developing an /l/–/r/ distinction and a rhotic /r/ that their parents did not have.
-While Bonin English vocabulary skewed toward English during this period, a trend towards Japanese resumed after the occupation ended.
-Today, younger residents tend to be monolingual in a variety of Japanese closely resembling the Tokyo standard, with some learning standard English due to globalization.
+At this time, Japanese residents of the islands were forced to evacuate to the mainland and were not able to return until the Bonin Islands were returned to Japan.
+After the end of the US occupation, there was an increase in Japanese language education and Japanese residents on the islands.
+Today, younger residents tend to be monolingual in a variety of Japanese closely resembling the Tokyo standard, with some learning standard English as a foreign language at school.
 A bilingual spoken dictionary was published in 2005.

+Varieties

+Tokyo Metropolitan University linguist Daniel Long has defined the below four varieties of Bonin English used by Westerners on the Bonin Islands.

+Bonin Creoloid English

+Bonin English Creoloid is an English-based creoloid used by Westerners on the islands, especially those considered second generation islanders with Pacific Islander ethnic backgrounds.
+It was brought about due to historically continuous immigration and visits to the islands by English speakers.
+As there was always contact with native English speakers, it is not considered a creole language with reconstructed grammar, but a creoloid language with simplified grammar and pronunciation.

+Bonin Standard English

+Bonin Standard English is an English dialect which has been present since the Navy Generation.
+Due to the English education provided by the US occupation, the languages on the island became stratified, with Bonin English Creoloid becoming a substrate language and American English becoming the superstrate language.
+This resulted in a de-creoloidized form of English, Bonin Standard English.